 One of the good things to come out of the horror of the fire was the establishment of the modern fire service.
 The man at the helm was James Braidwood, who was 24 years old at the time.
 He is known now as the father of modern firefighting and there’s a statue to his memory in Edinburgh’s Parliament Square.
 When I visited not long after it was put there, I met a firefighter from the New York Fire Department, who had come specially to make a pilgrimage to James Braidwood’s native city.
 He was deeply moved by seeing the statue.

 My novel One Sweet Moment is a love story, a coming-of-age story and a love letter to old Edinburgh.
 It’s dramatic highpoint is the Great Fire of 1824, preceded by the state visit to Scotland in 1822 by George IV.
-It’s available as a paperback and ebook and soon, I hope, as an audiobook.
+It’s available as a paperback and an ebook.
 As a Glaswegian who loves both the Dear Green Place and Edinburgh – it’s not always a given! – One Sweet Moment is very dear to my heart.
 You can read the first chapter here.

 If you’d like to know more about the Great Fire of Edinburgh of 1824, here’s an article I wrote about it based on the research I did for my novels.
 The article was first published in the Scots Magazine.